home

 Philip Yampolsky: was one of the great Zen translators.
 This is a brief biography/obituary of this Buddhist scholar.

-Zen Centres of the World: A comprehensive list of world-wide Zen centres.
+Zen Centres of the World: A comprehensive list of world-wide Zen centres but hasn't been updated since 2000.
 The Australian list is here.
 Soto Zen Centers around the world; includes names, addresses and phone/fax/email.

 Zen Stories to Tell Your Neighbours: an interesting little collection of Zen stories, many based on koans.
 Sort of a mini Zen Flesh, Zen Bones; by John Suler, academic psychologist at Rider University.
 Somewhat entertaining.